drumwolf/familyTree/README.md

 - Click the "Share" button in the top right corner to change the "General Access" setting to make it viewable to "Anyone with the link"

+- Create a Google API Key for Google Sheets

 ## Part 2: Download local web app repository

 - In the terminal, type: `git clone git@github.com:drumwolf/familytree.git`
-- Install all packages:  `yarn install`

-## Part 3: Set up environmental variables
+## Part 3: Set up environmental variables in web app repository

 - In the root directory, create a new file called `.env`